 Watersheds of the Great basin

-River Wranglers focus on conservation projects to decrease impacts of pollution on the river.
-Working with local conservation districts, we stabilize the streambank with bioengineering projects such as placing willow wattles on the bank and seeding with native plant seeds.
-We wrap trees to protect them from damage and construct nesting boxes for birds.
+River Wranglers focuses on projects that decrease impacts of pollution on the river.
+Working with local conservation districts, we stabilize streambanks with bioengineering projects such willow wattles and seeding with native plant seeds.
+We wrap trees to protect them from beaver damage and construct nesting boxes for birds.
+Students are the core of the workforce, and participating in these projects gives them a sense of connectedness to their watershed.

 Understand